keerthik/keerthik.github.io/about/index.md

 I was born in picturesque Thiruvananthapuram, in south India.
 I grew up in quaint Muscat, Oman.
 I went to Olin college in Boston, then cofounded a company in the Bay Area.

-I was forced to be a digital nomad [December 2013 - August 2015](https://www.google.com/maps/d/u/0/viewer?mid=zQyPQn7ohRmA.kUSGhXjsO2xM) due to the wonderful machinations of US immigration -- I lived out of {{ site.abnb }} listings around the Asia while I mostly wrote code.
+I was forced to be a digital nomad [December 2013 - August 2015](https://www.google.com/maps/d/u/0/viewer?mid=zQyPQn7ohRmA.kUSGhXjsO2xM) due to the wonderful machinations of US immigration -- I lived out of {{ site.abnb }} listings around Asia while I mostly wrote code.

-After wrangling an O1 and eventually a green card I am now based in the SF city, but find myself outside the country about a third of the year by choice.
+After wrangling an O1 and eventually a green card I am now based in SF city, but find myself outside the country about a third of the year by choice.

 ## This site